 In my articles sometimes I talk about sharp and soft bookmakers.
-This is important concept in the world of gambling but it might be confusing for some novice bettors.
-Here I shortly explain what it is all about.
+This is an important concept in the world of gambling but it might be confusing for some novice bettors.
+In this article I will explain what it is all about.

 Why does it matter

-In general in the betting world sharp bookmakers are respected while soft ones not so much.
+In general, among experienced punters sharp bookmakers are respected while soft ones not so much.
 But we should not forget that the soft books offer great opportunities for Sports Arbitrage and often give good bonuses that one can benefit from.
 Make sure you use those opportunities and bag those bonuses before getting your account limited.

 If you have any questions let me know in the comments.